-No self-respecting Thanksgiving dinner is complete without a truckload of delicious creamy mashed potatoes.
+No self-respecting thanksgiving dinner is complete without a truckload of delicious creamy mashed potatoes.
 I absolutely love them!
 It is a special treat for me, as I don’t eat potatoes on a daily, or even a weekly basis.
 Following a mostly alkaline vegan diet, and being susceptible to candida, I eat them sparingly.

 When I do eat potatoes, I always eat red skinned potatoes, the only potatoes allowed on the Body Ecology Diet, an anti-candida immune boosting regime that successfully helped me rid myself of years of overgrowth of yeast.
 So, for those of you “B.E” folks this recipe is for you!

 I find the mixture slowly gets creamy without the need to use a potato masher, but you could always use your stand mixer with the paddle attachment if you prefer.
-Then I stir through the fresh chopped herbs at the very end before serving; I love chives or continental parsley.
+Then I stir through the fresh chopped herbs at the very end before serving; I love chives and parsley.
 I never peel my potatoes either, there is so much goodness in the skin, and I love the rustic look and texture of the mashed skins.

-What’s YOUR favourite mashed potato blend?
+What’s your favorite mashed potato blend?